You-Gao/Blog/_fun/2025-05-27-perfectdays.md

 If I **had** to choose my favorite movie, it would be *Perfect Days*.

-The film shares a truth I similarly hold about living and a very Buddhist truth.
-A truth that says being content is a mental state worth magnitudes above happiness.
-To accept, more so, understand the phrase "*this is life*" and being "*at peace*" with the world.
+The film shares a truth I hold about living.
+Being content is a mental state worth magnitudes above happiness.
+To accept, more so, understand is essential to life.
+The mantras "*this is life*" and "*I'm at peace*" remind myself to esteem towards contentment.

 ## Hirayama

 Wim Wenders uses Hirayama to demonstrate this truth.
-Hirayama is a Japanese toilet cleaner who follows a mundane daily/weekly routine and doesn't go out as much.
-Wenders notably plays with the fact that we "*viewers*" are, in a way, acting as judges for Hirayama.
+Hirayama is a Japanese toilet cleaner who follows a seemingly mundane daily/weekly routine.
+Wenders notably plays with the fact that we "*viewers*" are acting as judges for Hirayama.

 > "Hirayama is a janitor; he is a failed man."

 > "These rituals are only a way for Hirayama to cope with his sad life."

-It speaks a lot to how we use people's jobs to infer something of a person's internal psyche.
+It speaks to how we use people's jobs to infer something of a person's internal psyche.
 Anyone who works X job is "*clearly miserable*" or "*lazy*" or "*boring*" or "*unsatisfied*" or Y negative trait.

-This is exactly how Hirayama's sister interprets Hirayama.
+This is how Hirayama's sister interprets Hirayama.
 She sees that Hirayama is a janitor and demeans him in the later parts of the film.
-So how is Hirayama happy despite all of this?
+These scenes often leave viewers wondering how is Hirayama happy despite all of this?

 ## "Other Minds" & "I"

-I wager that Hirayama is happy simply because he has accepted others will interpret him as such and simply moves on with his life.
+Hirayama is happy simply because he has accepted others will interpret him and moves on with his life.
 He doesn’t fight their perceptions, nor does he internalize them.
 He lives[^2].

-This speaks to a key concept and a question in cognitive science, and somewhat in sociology as well; the concept of "*self*" or "*I.*" A famous question that relates to this is the "*problem of other minds.*" It asks the question of how you could **definitively know** a person's internal mental state without needing to make the leap of assumption or inference.
-It's something we are all probably well aware of given how much "*first impressions*" or "*reading intent*" is valued.
+The "*problem of other minds*" comes to mind when thinking about Hirayama.
+It asks the question of how you could **definitively know** a person's internal mental state without needing to make the leap of assumption inference.

-The point is that Hirayama has access to his "*I*"; he knows and has access to his own cognition.
-He knows himself if he truly is miserably or in abject sorrow throughout his day-to-day and doesn't rely on societal perceptions in establishing his "*self*."
-He accepts that others will misunderstand him.
-And rather than correct them, he continues living as he always has.
+Hirayama has access to his "*I*".
+He knows his own feelings.
+He knows himself if he truly is miserably or in abject sorrow throughout his day-to-day.
+He is fine with others misunderstanding him.
+Rather than correct them, he continues living as he always has.

 To read further[^1] see: ["*Question of the Chariot*"](https://open.library.okstate.edu/introphilosophy/chapter/an-introduction-to-what-is-a-chariot-what-are-we/)

 ## Miscellaneous

 * The [website](https://www.perfectdays-movie.jp/) for the movie inspired me to learn more about design.
-* The [architecture](https://tokyotoilet.jp/en/) of the bathrooms shown throughout the film was simply stunning as well.
+* The [architecture](https://tokyotoilet.jp/en/) of the bathrooms shown throughout the film was simply stunning.
-* The [soundtrack](https://open.spotify.com/playlist/5De282WtacLuUReEXqwuET) of the film are all old classics that feel very human.
+* The [soundtrack](https://open.spotify.com/playlist/5De282WtacLuUReEXqwuET) of the film are all old classics.

 ---
-[^1]: The metaphor helps in understanding what I'm trying to say; speaking of the self always ends up sounding loosey-goosey.
+[^1]: The metaphor helps in understanding what I'm trying to say.
-[^2]: Hirayama doesn't speak much; we only view his actions, which makes me a bit surer in what Wenders was trying to illustrate.
+[^2]: Hirayama doesn't speak much; we only view his actions.